Andrettin/Wyrmsun/readme.txt

 * Interface
 - The Idle Worker button now displays the icon of one of the worker units that are idle, rather than the icon of the player's civilization's worker unit type.
+- The track unit function now works properly when the unit changes its map layer.

 * Maps
 - The player now starts the Random Dungeon and Hall of Lyr maps with a small assortment of units besides the starting hero.